performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Performance Metrics Wraparound
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-performance metric wraparoundPCP_COUNTER_WRAP variablemetric
-wraparoundPerformance metrics that are cumulative counters may
+Performance metrics that are cumulative counters may
 occasionally overflow their range and wraparound to 0.
 When this
 happens, an unknown value (printed as ``?``) is returned as the value of
 the metric for one sample (recall that the value returned is normally a